ansys/pyhps/doc/source/quickstart.rst

 Modify and create users
 ------------------------------------------

-Users with admin rights (such as the default ``repadmin`` user) can create new users as well as modify or delete existing ones.
+Admin users with the Keycloak "manage-users" role can create new users as well as modify or delete existing ones.

 .. code-block:: python